 Health providers are key influencers in the patient-provider interaction.
-They serve as gatekeepers for malaria prevention,testing, and treatment, and heavily influence the quality of health management information systems data.
+They serve as gatekeepers for malaria prevention, testing, and treatment, and heavily influence the quality of data in health management information systems.

 Making strides in malaria control therefore requires a strong focus on provider behavior.
 But what drives provider behavior and how can we improve it?